yinzhaoyang/caas/README.md

 # Description
-This series of documents briefly introduces three typical system architectures of IP CaaS (IP Communication As Service).
+This series of documents briefly introduces three typical system architectures of IP CaaS (IP Communication As a Service).

 + [A FreeSWITCH based intelligent IP telephony System in single data center](a_telephony_aicc.md)
 + [A WebRTC-based audio and video conference system](a_audio_video_conference_system.md)